Akash02-coder/HR-Employee-Absenteeism-Analysis-/README.md

 The goal of this project was to analyze absenteeism data and identify patterns that impact business performance.
 By using SQL for data cleaning and transformation and Power BI for visualization, I was able to develop an interactive dashboard that provides actionable insights for HR teams.

 Employee absenteeism is a critical issue that affects productivity and operational efficiency in organizations.
 As businesses strive to optimize workforce management, data-driven insights play a crucial role in understanding absenteeism patterns and addressing the underlying causes.
 In this blog, I’ll walk you through my project on HR Absenteeism Analysis, where I leveraged SQL and Power BI to uncover key insights and trends.

+Dataset Used
+The dataset contains records of employee absenteeism, including details such as:

+Employee ID
+Date of absence
+Reason for absence
+Department
+Working hours lost
+Age, BMI, and other demographics
+Transportation issues, alcohol consumption, and other external factors